chaimat/twitter-clone/README.md

 ## Set-up

+First create a python 3.7+ virtual env and install sqlite if needed for django database.

 If you want to locally run this project on your machine it is extremly simple because I created scripts to automate all of the process.

 > Warning: If you have a database called `twitter_clone` on your local machine the scripts will delete and recreate it in the initial set-up script